Shore Leave, A fan run Science Fiction Convention

 Mark has a B.S. in Mechanical Engineering from California State Polytechnic University and is a multi-state Licensed Professional Engineer.
 Although retired, he continues consulting in the fields of both amusement rides and large optical telescopes.

-Mark will speak about two topics this year: "Engineering Disney E-Ticket Attractions" and "Building the World's Largest Telescope."
+Mark will speak about two topics this year: "Engineering Iconic Rides for Disney Theme Parks" and "Building the World's Largest Telescope."

 Shortly after Disneyland opened in 1955, Disney implemented a ticket book system where one would purchase a park admission and get a book containing an assortment of individual tickets that would allow them onto the various attractions.
 The tickets were designated "A" through "E"; an "A" ticket was for the smaller, simplest attractions with "B", "C" and "D" tickets assigned to increasingly more popular and more complex attractions.
 The most popular, newest and largest attractions required an "E" ticket to ride.
 Although the ticket system was phased out during the 1970’s, the term "E-ticket" has remained in the Disney lexicon.
 Today, the term is still used routinely at Walt Disney Imagineering to denote the highest levels of investment and complexity for new ride systems.